intrepidbird/intrepidbird.github.io/README.md

 > [!IMPORTANT]
 > All content posted in blogs may not be redistributed or reused without explicitly stated permission from Alex Sheng / IntrepidBird.
 Any violations are direct violations of the Security Policy.

+*You may use the code here to make your own website, but link my website and write 'Software used from intrepidbird.me' somewhere in your website.
+Please follow the license (MIT License) for further instructions.*

 Disclaimer: Some images are from AoPS and various other sources.
 Opinions and words are my own.

 ----------------------------------------------